yowainwright/codependence/page/app/README.md

 ## Deployment

-`bun run build` writes the complete static site to `dist`; no server runtime is required.
+`nub run build` writes the complete static site to `dist`; no server runtime is required.
 The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## Contributing